JasonThomasData/RESTful_api/README.md

 Here is the app deployed on Heroku - https://restful-api-13321.herokuapp.com/

+This database already has one user entered with the api_key 12Jas97l59N603Kj3460a52.

 ####Installation for development

 This was produced using Ubuntu 14.04 and python3.